ahu-services/ansible-collection-censhare/censhare/roles/censhare_keycloak/README.md

 ## Dependencies

 There are no external role dependencies.
-However, this role requires several base packages to be present on the system, which are typically covered under the installation tasks within the role.
+However, this role requires standard system packages (Podman, runc, etc.) which the role installs/configures automatically when `censhare_keycloak_self_hosted` is `true`.

 ## Example Playbook